sajjad-dehghani/spring-boot-cloud-cqrs-axon-sample/README.md

 # CQRS and Event Sourcing in Spring Boot and Axon
-Sample code for Playing with CQRS and Event Sourcing in Spring Boot and Axon tutorial
+Sample code for CQRS and Event Sourcing in Spring Boot and Axon tutorial.

 # How to work?
 First start AxonServer, after that you can see axon dashboard on ``http://localhost:8024/``.